- Do you get up more than one time a night to urinate?

 and ask your doctor for advice, as some changes — such as limiting fluid intake — can lead to dehydration and other potentially dangerous complications.

-- More than a dozen medications in a variety of forms are available to address specific bladder symptoms in MS. You and your healthcare provider to select the optimal treatment approach for you after a careful assessment of your bladder symptoms.
+- More than a dozen medications in a variety of forms are available to address specific bladder symptoms in MS. You and your healthcare provider should work together to select the optimal treatment approach for you after a careful assessment of your bladder symptoms.

 - Pelvic floor physical therapy (often prescribed for spastic or overactive bladder symptoms) targets the group of muscles attached to the pelvic bone and sacrum that rule bladder and bowel function.
 The therapy uses biofeedback, neuromuscular stimulation and daily home exercises, and works by strengthening the pelvic floor muscles, improving muscle control, and promoting muscle relaxation as needed for urination.